LK00100100/coffee-quest/README.md

 Then use `npm start` (will reload on changes)

+The `npm deploy` doesn't work when I'm using Windows 🤔

+Deploy using `./scripts/deploy-to-s3.sh`.

 ## etc

 `npm run build` - make prod build (minificiation, no source maps, etc).